Playboy-Player/pytorch_dart/README.md

 If you need to build in release mode,you have to install the release version of libtorch.

-Here we install the debug version by default.If you want to get release version of libtorch,run:
+The setup process will install the debug version by default.If you want to get release version of libtorch,run:

 ```
 dart run pytorch_dart:setup --platform windows release